Hopper262/classic-mac-utils/README.md

 Converts a 'snd ' resource, as unpacked by extract_rsrc.pl, into a WAV file.

+### pat2png.pl, ppat2png.pl

+Converts 'PAT ' and 'ppat' resources, as unpacked by extract_rsrc.pl, into PNG files using Image::Magick.

 ### LittleSingleDouble.pm

 The "applesingle" tool on Mac OS X produces invalid files; the tool fails to write values in big-endian order.
 This Perl module is a quick hack of Mac::AppleSingleDouble, to read the broken little-endian files.